thomaslantern/nes-basic-controls/README.md

 <pre><code>vasm6502_oldstyle.exe DIR/basiccontroller.asm -chklabels -nocase -Fbin -o "DIR2/basiccontroller.nes"</code></pre> where _DIR_ and _DIR2_ are the paths/directories for the source file and target file, respectively.
 (If you have the win32 version of vasm, you may need to use vasm_oldstyle_win32.exe instead).
 I have not compiled this in either Linux or on a Mac, so there may be differences, but the documentation on VASM should be able to shed some light on any changes that might exist.

 ## Differences in Compilers
 As mentioned in previous tutorials, a lot of NES programmers use a different compiler than VASM, **_ca65_** (which is a companion assembler to the cc65 crosscompiler).
 Their code will look a little different than what you see here.
 I strongly recommend you stick with VASM as a compiler while learning these tutorials, at least until you better understand the basic code of ASM6502.
+Once you've got the fundamentals down for ASM6502, you shouldn't have too much trouble reading it when using ca65 (I can read it now with minimal effort).

 # How to Run "basiccontroller.nes"
 Assuming you've successfully followed the steps to compile above, you should now have an .nes file, "basiccontroller.nes".
 This file can be run in any NES (Nintendo Entertainment System) emulator.
 I tend to use Nestopia, but other NES developers really seem to enjoy FCEUX, so use whichever emulator you like!